aled1027/life-tracker/README.md

 I should write a bashscript to switch between heroku and local settings

+Make sure that when one adds an rateActivity that all previously made activityInstances aren't all fucked up.
+I think make the rate activity instnace optional for activityInstances

 To work on:
-6. activity instance detail template
+1. activity instance detail template
+2. Activity Detail page
+	remove activity/list, just make /activities that page
+2. User download data
+2. User ability to look at data
-7. User ability to delete and edit everything
+3. User ability to delete and edit everything
-8. User ability to look at graphs and things
+4. User able to look at graphs of data
-9. Add tests
+5. Add tests

 - add help_text to django model fields
 - Accounts: